christopherwoodall/Ben-s-Software-/readme.md

 - `baseball.py` → Probability-based baseball with animations
 - `Trivia.py` → Pulls questions from `trivia_questions.xlsx`
 - 'Bennysays.html' → Game like "simon" with easy, medium, hard modes.
+- 'BENNYSPEGGLE.html' - Game like "Peggle" with 3 difficulty levels and the ability to make custom games.

 ### Search Function (`search/`)